 HOW WILL MY BEEF BE DELIVERED?

-Your beef will NOT be delivered by mail.
+Ideally we would hand-deliver every piece of beef as customer service is the most important part of our business.
+However, if you live outside our delivery area, we will ship.
 We believe in person-to-person communication and see technology as a way to empower, and not replace human communication.
 We aim to be an old-school butcher shop that maximizes the use of technology.

 This means someone will call you to arrange delivery and actually knock on your door hand-deliver you the package.
 Your beef will be Vacuum packaged, as we believed its the best way to store beef.

 DO I NEED TO FREEZE MY JUST DELIVERED BEEF?